Get

 Final Thoughts

 Shaking is an action that can be totally harmless, or it can indicate a more serious health concern.
 As with all dog behaviors, it’s essential to consider the context in which your dog is shaking.
-If they’re shaking whenever you come home from work, it could be that they’re excited to see you or they’re seeking attention from you after being separated for so long.
+If they’re shaking whenever you come home from work, it could be that they’re excited to see you after being separated for so long.

-However, if their shaking is accompanied by other concerning and out-of-character signs, a visit to the veterinarian should be in order to rule out any potentially serious health conditions.
+However, if their shaking is accompanied by other concerning and out-of-character signs, an urgent visit to the veterinarian should be in order to rule out any potentially serious health conditions.

 Sources